open-forest-observatory/ofo-argo/README.md

 The current setup includes a _master_  VM instance and multiple _worker_ instances (they process metashape projects).
 The worker instances are configured to process one metashape project at a time.
 If there are more metashape projects than worker instances, the projects will be queued until a worker is free.
 GPU worker instances will greatly increase the speed of processing.

-The current workflow: 1. pulls raw drone imagery from `/ofo-share` onto the kubernetes VM cluster, 2. processes the imagery with Metashape, 3. outputs the imagery products to `/ofo-share` and uploads them to `S3:ofo-internal`, 4.
+The current workflow: 1. pulls raw drone imagery from `/ofo-share` onto the kubernetes VM cluster, 2. processes the imagery with Metashape, 3. writes the imagery products to `/ofo-share` and uploads them to `S3:ofo-internal`, 4.
 Deletes all outputs on `/ofo-share`, 5.
 Downloads the imagery products from S3 back to the cluster and performs [postprocessing](/postprocess_docker) (chms, clipping, COGs, thumbnails), 6. uploads the final products to `S3:ofo-public`.

 <br/>